Welcome to Class 7

 Mrs Julie Lincoln & Miss Abbie McCormick (Class teachers)

-Miss Laura McLaughlin, Miss Kayleigh Riley, Miss Aisling McCory, Miss Katie Wardil (Teaching Assistants)
+Miss Laura McLaughlin, Miss Aisling McCory, Miss Katie Wardil & Miss Lara Pemberton (Teaching Assistants)

 Our Curriculum

-We continue to have a really strong focus on supporting the development of attention, communication and social skills.
-We spend time each day following specific interventions for our children, regularly supported by our Speech and Language therapist.
+There is a strong focus on supporting the development of attention, communication and social skills and we spend time each day following specific interventions for our children, regularly supported by our Speech and Language therapist, Karen McIver, who is in class on Wednesdays and Thursdays each week.

-This term our topic is Wild Animals.
+This term our topic is Ourselves.
 We will be reading stories, talking and taking part in a variety of activities.
 As part of our topic we will be learning new topic based vocabulary.

 Class 7 will be taking part in outdoor learning activities as a part of each day and the children need appropriate outerwear to protect them against all types of weather.
 Eg. waterproof coat and wellies, sun cream and hats that they are able to leave in school for the half term.